This site is not optimized for Internet Explorer 8 (or older).

 Cardiothoracic Ethics Forum Scholarship

-The Cardiothoracic Ethics Forum (the Forum) is a joint project of the American Association for Thoracic Surgery and The Society of Thoracic Surgeons that is responsible for ethics education in cardiothoracic surgery.
-It was created in 2000 and has evolved to comprise the memberships of The Society of Thoracic Surgeons Standards and Ethics Committee and the American Association for Thoracic Surgery Ethics Committee, and at-large members.
+The Cardiothoracic Ethics Forum (the Forum) is the joint entity of the American Association for Thoracic Surgery (AATS) and the Society of Thoracic Surgeons (STS) that is responsible for ethics education in cardiothoracic (CT) surgery.
+It was created in 2000 and its membership now comprises the members of the STS Standards and Ethics Committee, the AATS Ethics Committee, and a few at-large members.

-The Forum has sponsored 50 ethics sessions at CT surgery meetings and its members have published over 340 papers on ethics topics since 2000.
-The Forum has engaged in a number of other activities as well, such as creating ethics-related questions for the American Board of Thoracic Surgery qualifying examination and the TSDA In-Training Examination.
+The Forum has sponsored over 50 ethics sessions at CT surgery meetings and its members have published over 400 papers on ethics topics since 2000.
+The Forum has also engaged in a number of other activities, such as creating ethics-related questions for the American Board of Thoracic Surgery qualifying examination and the TSDA In-Training Examination, as well as developing CT surgery policies for adoption by the AATS and the STS.

-The future leadership of the Forum and ethics education will fall to early and mid career CT surgeons, many of whom harbor great interest in ethics, but lack experience in the field as few surgeons have background and training in bioethics.
-To provide opportunities for intellectual development and preparation for leadership roles in CT ethics, the Forum (supported by the STS and the AATS) offers scholarships in amounts up to $10,000 for interested CT surgeons to obtain formal education and training in biomedical ethics through any of several programs offered by leading ethics centers in North America (for example, Georgetown University, Columbia University, University of Washington, and Harvard University, among others).
+The future leadership of the Forum and ethics education will fall to early- and mid-career CT surgeons, many of whom harbor great interest in ethics but lack experience in the field, as few surgeons have background and training in bioethics.
+To provide opportunities for intellectual development and preparation for leadership roles in CT ethics, the Forum, supported by the STS and the AATS, offers scholarships in amounts up to $10,000 for interested CT surgeons to obtain formal education and training in biomedical ethics through any of several programs offered by leading ethics centers in North America, for example, Georgetown University, Columbia University, Montefiore Einstein Center for Bioethics, Yale University, University of Washington, University of Chicago, and Baylor College of Medicine, among others.
+For those who live in Boston, the part-time Fellowship in Bioethics at the Center for Bioethics of Harvard University is also available.

 Scholarship Application Guidelines